Childhood Illness Policy

 If you suspect a child has a temperature the following steps must be followed:

-- Take the child’s temperature using the head scanner thermometer.
+Take the child’s temperature using the head scanner / in ear thermometer.

-- As a general rule, a temperature in children under 5 over 37.5C is a fever
+As a rule, a temperature in children under 5 over 38oC is a fever.

-- High temperatures can be extremely danger and cause convulsions.
+High temperatures can be extremely dangerous and cause convulsions.

-- In emergency cases the manager will authorize administering emergency calpol to reduce a high fever when children become very poorly, this is dependant of the parents given permission and agreeing to collect their child immediately.
+In emergency cases the manager will seek advice from a medical professional (111 or pharmacist) to authorise administering emergency Calpol to reduce a high fever when children become very poorly, this is dependent of the parents’ given permission and agreeing to collect their child immediately.

 Transporting children to hospital- Procedure

-If a child becomes extremely unwell and in an emergency situation, it is our procedure to call for an ambulance immediately.
-Parents will be contact straight away and arrangements will be made to meet the parents at the hospital or at the nursery if they are close enough to reach the nursery in time.
+If a child becomes extremely unwell and, in an emergency, it is our procedure to call for an ambulance immediately.
+Parents will be contacted straight away, and arrangements will be made to meet the parents at the hospital or at the nursery if they are close enough to reach the nursery in time.

-In the event that a parent is not able to get to the nursery in time for the ambulance to transport the child to hospital, a senior member of staff will accompany the child and collect registration forms, relevant medication sheets, medication and any other items the child may need.
+If a parent is not able to get to the nursery in time for the ambulance to transport the child to hospital, a senior management will accompany the child and collect registration forms, relevant medication sheets, medication, and any other items the child may need.

 Febrile Convulsions, anaphylactic shock and other fit or seizure